And how does ability to pay affect patient payment success?

 Any changes in ability to pay are met with flexible solutions that capitalize on the patient’s willingness to pay without burdening the provider.
 It’s a win-win for patients and providers—encouraging responsible financial behavior, while acknowledging that “life happens” to even the most prepared patients.

 In today’s turbulent financial environment for healthcare systems, RCM leaders must leverage both propensity and ability to pay to ensure strong financial performance.

 While propensity to pay is typically a fixed set of financial assumptions, ability to pay allows healthcare systems to do something about the data.
-By offering customized payment plans rooted in each patient’s ability to pay, health systems can help patients avoid medical debt and maximize collection rates at the same time.
+By offering customized payment plans rooted in each patient’s ability to pay, health systems can deliver a superior patient experience and maximize collection rates at the same time.